PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/README.md

 - When a death is prevented, the storyteller can choose another to die but doesn't have to.
 - We reccomend using the ability during the earlier days, using it later can feel unfair as the players had little power to prevent it.

+__How to run__
+At any time a player dies, you may decide that they don't.
+Do not declare that this happened.
+If you do, mark the Conservationist with the **No Ability** reminder.
+You may also decide that another player dies instead.
+If this is during the day, immediately declare that the other player has died.
+If this is during the night, remove the **Dead** reminder that was placed on the protected player and if you chose that another dies, mark them with that **Dead** reminder.
+Wait until dawn to declare which players died during the night.
+(Do not say how.)

 # Moonshiner